-In automotive suspension, a control arm, also known as an A-arm, is a hinged suspension link between the chassis and the suspension upright or hub that carries the wheel.
+In automotive suspension, a control arm is a hinged suspension link between the chassis and the suspension upright or hub that carries the wheel.

 The inboard end of a control arm is attached by a single pivot, usually a rubber bushing.
 It can thus control the position of the outboard end in only a single degree of freedom, maintaining the radial distance from the inboard mount.